hmatsukage7/Supermarket/README.md

 JOIN Items ON Sales.item_code = Items.item_code
 GROUP BY strftime('%Y',date), strftime('%m',date), category_name
 ```
-`Which category of vegetables generated the most sales each year?`
+`Which category of vegetables had the most sales each year?`
 ```sql
 WITH monthly_category_sales AS (
     SELECT